Workplace culture doesn’t start with beanbags, foosball tables, or a beer fridge, and it doesn’t end with neckties, PCs, or big corporations.

 For design to be most effective, and for designers to feel valued, we need to work in a culture that embraces design and allows it to succeed.

-Chris' session will explore how to recognize the traits of organizations that *get* design, both large and small.
+Aaron and Chris' session will explore how to recognize the traits of organizations that *get* design, both large and small.
 They’ll share what those teams, departments, and companies have that others don’t.
 And more importantly, how to begin to change your own workplace’s culture.
 Once you’ve worked within a culture of design it’s almost impossible to imagine yourself anywhere else.

 Learn from a couple of veterans who have worked in almost every arrangement imaginable: from small start-ups and agencies, as innies and outties, as indepedent freelancers, offsite and tethered to a desk, to toiling away at big enterprises, only to work together in a heavily regulated industry while designing a culture of design every day.